atulanand206/coursera-scala/FunctionalProgramming/README.md

        usually in for loops.
     2. The main method in a class can reside inside the Scala Objects, does not work with Classes.
     3. Functions can be defined and referenced directly in the Scala REPL.
+    4. Parentheses are not required around the method definition when it's a one-liner.
+A single If-else construct inside a method still keeps the method a one-liner if their bodies are also one-liner.

 4. Points to remember
     1. If you find yourself wanting to use casts, take a step back and think about what you're trying to achieve.